I'm bilingual. What's your super power?

 The lower school years are a precious time.
 Our young learners develop skills, knowledge, and strategies to grow academically, creatively, and socially.
 Students build a strong academic foundation while also pursuing their unique interests as their identities develop along the path of becoming lifelong learner.
 German School Manhattan’s lower school academics are based on two main curricula: the German Curriculum from Thüringen and a Common Core aligned curriculum.
 This bilingual approach prioritizes full language immersion during the time when children are developmentally able to become entirely fluent in both English and German.

 We are excited to resume our After School programming this fall!
-We anticipate the program to be open to both GSM and non-GSM students.
-We will again have an exciting and diverse offering in both German and English including theater (with our longtime partners Galli Theater) outdoor soccer (with Socroc), crafts, and language classes.
-After School programs will run from 3:30PM to 5:30PM and follow the NYC Public School calendar with slight changes.
+The program will be open to both GSM and non-GSM students.
+We will again have an exciting and diverse offering in both German and English including theater (with our longtime partners Galli Theater), outdoor soccer (with Socroc), music studio, library time, open play, and homework support.
+After School programs will run from 3:45PM to 5:15PM and follow the NYC Public School calendar with slight changes.
 The program is suitable for German and non-German speakers ages 4-12.

 Thanks to the success of our strict Covid protocols this school year we are happy to confirm that we will be able to run summer camps this year!
 We will be offering various classes, activities, and fun throughout the summer with plenty of time for outdoor activities.
 From theater camps to art programs, there is a camp that your child will love.
 All camps are open to GSM students and non-GSM students.
 Camps run from 9AM to 3PM and can be booked by the week.